Buying Opinions: Main Results I. No ( Ex Post ) Limited Liability

-If we require limited liability, for some distributions and outside option values, efficient implementation cannot be achieved.
-In particular, because posteriors are unverifiable and hence noncontractible, \citeauthor{rappoport2017incentivizing}'s construction does not work.
-A simple intuition is that, for unverifiable posteriors, we need to guarantee that for every possible posterior realization, on or off path, that the agent obtains, she prefers reporting truthfully to walking away, which constraint is absent in the verifiable posteriors world.
-This is correct yet incomplete: in fact, for $v_0$ close enough to 0, even if we do not impose Constraint \ref{icreduced}, efficient implementation is still not possible for any non-degenerate distribution.
-This is because, to induce the agent to gather information, the transfers must be ``rewarding'' when the agent ``gets the state right'' and ``punishing'' when she is wrong.
-The gap between the two scenarios must be large enough to justify the cost of learning.
-Therefore, when $v_0$ is small enough, to achieve an expected transfer of $\Gamma(F) = C(F) + v_0$, some ``punishing'' transfer must be negative.
+However, if we require \emph{ex post} limited liability, for some distributions and outside option values, efficient implementation cannot be achieved (irrespective of the interim IR constraint's presence).
+In our model, to induce the agent to gather information, the transfers must be ``rewarding'' when the agent ``gets the state right'' and ``punishing'' when he is wrong.
+This gap between the two outcomes must be large enough to justify the cost of learning.
+Therefore, when \(v_{0}\) is small enough, to achieve an expected transfer of $\Gamma(F) = C(F) + v_0$, some ``punishing'' transfer(s) must be negative.